Constraining the Properties of the Thermonuclear Burst Oscillation Source XTE J1814-338 Through Pulse Profile Modelling: Modelling

 By {\it background counts} we denote counts unrelated to astronomical sources originating solely from instrumental noise (instrumental background), as well as counts from other sources in the field of view, along with any additional sources of unpulsed emission from the X-ray binary itself.
 In PPM, the background model can significantly influence the inferred properties of the NS \citep[see e.g.][ for an in-depth discussion]{Salmi:2022}.
 Since the background model and counts during a burst are not well constrained, in this analysis, we employed two approaches.

 In the \texttt{Bkg free} case, we refrained from imposing a specific model for the background, allowing it to vary freely as a parameter for each RXTE instrument channel.
+This means the background count can range between 0 and the observed data.
 In the \texttt{Bkg constrained} case, we assumed that during the burst, the upper limit of the background exhibits the same spectrum as the pre-burst emission.
 Recognizing that bursts are expected to disrupt the accretion flow, resulting in temporal variations in background counts throughout the burst \citep{Worpel:2015}, we set the lower limit of the background to 0 and the upper limit to the pre-burst counts times a scaling factor, \texttt{fa}, which represents the persistent model normalization as defined in \citet{Worpel:2015}.
+This means the background count, in this case, can range between 0 and \texttt{fa} times the pre-burst count.
 To compute \texttt{fa} for each time segment, we used the average upper limit obtained from a previous \J\ spectrum analysis \citep{Worpel:2015}.
+Most \texttt{fa} values mostly lie between 2 and 5, with a maximum value of about 8.7 (segment 3 of burst 26), and lowest values close to 0.01 (segment 7 of burst 23).
 For the pre-burst level, we took the first 10s before the start of each burst.